ADVERTISEMENT

 Crisp isn’t the only British maltster investing in the revival of heritage varieties.
 Based in Fife, in the east of Scotland, Crafty Maltsters is a family-owned, farm-based maltster working with heritage Scottish varieties such as Annat and Bere.

 The latter is an ancient six-row barley variety originally cultivated on the Hebrides islands, including Orkney and Berneray, supposedly for many thousands of years.
-(Bere also was used in a historical re-creation of Dublin Castle Ale—see page 76 in our Spring 2024 issue.)
+(Bere also was used in a historical re-creation of 16th century Dublin Castle Ale.)
 Crafty Maltsters was able to secure a small amount of seedstock in 2021, allowing a handful of brewers to brew with it, including Gareth Young of Epochal Barrel Fermented Ales in Glasgow.

 “It’s an important way of connecting to our agricultural and brewing heritage and of communicating that heritage to consumers,” Young says.
 “Bere is the oldest cereal in the U.K., probably grown here since the Neolithic period, so its flavors have been part of our brewing and distilling culture for more or less as long as we’ve been practicing those arts.”